 Postgres databases

 Velixir runs managed PostgreSQL inside the same K3s clusters that run your apps.
 Provisioning takes about a minute.
-Backups are daily.
+Write-ahead logs ship to object storage continuously for point-in-time recovery.

 Provision a database

 From a project's Databases tab click + New Database.
-Pick:
+You choose:

 - A plan (CPU + memory + disk).